007akshitsaxena/Chappie/README.md

-# Chappie : Q/A android application
+# Chappie : Android application for Q/A
 This project aims at developing a system which organizations/startups can use to improve customer experience.
 In AI any system in which machines can comprehend and answers the questions on its own generally called Chatbots.

 ## System Architecture